 - 1. Sample of a completed application form is at Appendix I. - 2.
 The ITSP (Platform & Seed) provides funding support for platform applied research and development (R&D) projects as well as seed projects.
 Please use ITF Form 1.13 for applications of platform projects, and ITF Form 2.13 for seed projects. - 3.
 All platform projects require industry sponsorship from at least one company to cover at least 10% of the total project cost within the project period.
 The company(ies) should not be related to the lead applicant (except where the lead applicant is a local university) in terms of ownership or management.
 For platform projects undertaken by local universities, sponsorship from a related company may be accepted subject to the conditions set out under Part B.I(D)1.
 The sponsorship can either be in cash or in-kind or a combination of both.
 However, to encourage more projects in the public sector, ITC may consider waiving the industry sponsorship requirement for projects initiated by bureaux/departments of the Government of the Hong Kong Special Administrative Region (the Government) and statutory bodies.
 Please refer to the details under Part B.I(D)5. - 4.
-As a general rule, intellectual property (IP) rights generated from the project should be vested with the lead applicant which can be an R&D Centre1 or a designated local public research institute2.
-However, in the case of an R&D Centre project in which the majority of the R&D work is carried out by a local university, the R&D Centre has the flexibility to negotiate with the university and decide on the appropriate IP ownership and commercialisation arrangements.
+As a general rule, intellectual property (IP) rights generated from the project should be vested with the lead applicant which can be an R&D Centre or a designated local public research institute.
+However, in the case of an R&D Centre project in which the majority of the R&D work is carried out by a local university, the R&D Centre has the flexibility to negotiate with the university and decide on the appropriate IP ownership and commercialisation arrangements. - 5.
+Seed projects are exploratory and forward looking in nature to provide the foundation for future applied R&D projects.
+For seed projects, the maximum

-1 R&D Centres refer to -
+&lt;sup>1 R&D Centres refer to -